 Additionally, driving with pets not only heightens your risk of getting into a car accident; it also increases the chance of injuring or even killing your pet.
 During a vehicular collision, pets can be thrown, crushed, and fatally wounded during an accident.
 Such traumatic experiences may also frighten them and negatively affect their mental and behavioral well-being.

 Atty.
-Rafael Gonzalez is a personal injury lawyer in Plantation, FL, that can help you collect the compensation you deserve.
+Rafael Gonzalez is a personal injury lawyer in Pembroke pines, FL, that can help you collect the compensation you deserve.
 He will utilize accident evidence, witness observations, your statement, and other relevant information to strengthen your claim against the at-fault party.